numfocus/elections/board-responsibilities.md

-## Responsibilities of Board of Directors and Technical Steering Committee
+## Responsibilities of Administrative Board of Directors and Technical Steering Committee

-The NumFOCUS Board of Directors and the Technical Steering Committee are positions of authority.
+NumFOCUS is governed by an Administrative Board of Directors and a Technical Steering Committee.
 The former group deals with higher-level strategic and administrative decisions, while the latter deals with more hands-on day-to-day technical decisions.

 This document broadly lists the responsibilities of each group.

-## Board of Directors - Administrative or Executive Branch
+## Administrative Board of Directors

 The formal duties of are listed in [the NumFOCUS Bylaws, Article 3 Section 4][nf-bylaws].
 Additionally, Board members perform the following activities: